City Gates - City Gates information and pictures

 Karlstor (Karl's Gate), the

-Sendlinger Tor (Sendlinger Gate)and
+Sendlinger Tor (Sendlinger Gate) and

 Siegestor (Victory Gate).

+Neuhauserstrasse to get to Marienplatz.
 Neuhauserstrasse is the main pedestrian zone in

 Munich with lots of shops and restaurants and it is usually very crowded and busy street.